Where To Go Family Winter Fruit-Picking Near Sydney

-2. Ford's Farm

 Ford's Farm is just a 90-minute drive north-west of Sydney and is a pick-your-own citrus farm specialising in MANDARINS.
 It's an utterly tranquil place to pick fruit, bound by the Hawkesbury River and the Marra Marra National Park.
 There is a $5 entry fee per car, and after that, only a $2 charge per kilogram of fruit that you pick!
 At Ford's you can feed the friendly local sheep, buy some of their homemade jams, chutneys and honeys, bring your own family picnic to make the most of the serene surrounds, and of course, hand-pick seedless Satsuma mandarins, Imperial mandarins, Hickson and Emperor Mandarins, as well as LEMONS, LIMES, CUMQUATS, ORANGES, and KAFFIR LIMES when they are in season.
-Their winter season is set to begin at the end of May 2017 and finish up when all the fruit has been picked, which usually takes about 6 weeks.
+Their winter season is set to begin from 26 May 2018, and will finish up when all the fruit has been picked, which usually takes about 6 weeks.
 They are open every Saturday and Sunday from 10am-4pm.

 3. Canoelands Orchard

 We just love Canoelands Orchard and, luckily, they don't go into hibernation over the winter months.
 Just a one-hour drive north-west of Sydney, they are currently offering pick-your-own TOMATOES and are waiting for a new crop of eggplants to come in.
 The orchard is open on weekends, and on weekdays by appointment only.
 Entry costs $5 per adult and $3 per child with under 5s entering for free, and $6 per kilogram of tomatoes after that. ellaslist spent a day at Canoelands, read about our adventures here.

-Post-edit